mukund1985/SQL_Commands/List_Of_Basic_Commands.md

 #### Select Distinct -

 Sometimes a table contains a column that has duplicate values, and you may find yourself in a situation where you only want to list the unique/distinct values.
 The __Distinct__ keyword can be used to return only the distinct values in a column.
 The __Distinct__ keyword operates _on_ a column.
+Calling __Distinct__ answer - What are the unique columns are there in the table.

 To Clarify which column __Distinct__ is being applied to, you can also use parenthesis for clarity: